reynoldsnlp/pipster/README.md

 This tool solves the age-old problem of `pip install`ing a package only to find that you still can't import it because it was installed for the wrong interpreter.
-By installing from inside python, you ensure that it will be available to import from that version python.
+By installing from inside python, you ensure that it will be available to import from that instance of python.

 ## Installation